-- a.
-The purpose of the proctored math quizzes is to prepare the student to successfully complete math exams. - b.
-If a math guiz score is less than 90%, students will remediate. - i.
-Students have two proctored remediation attempts to score 90% or greater on quizzes. - Proctored remediation needs to be successfully completed one week from the proctored quiz date. - iii.
+- iii.
 After the second unsatisfactory proctored remediation (<90%) the student meets with faculty and an unsafe occurrence form may be initiated along with a program improvement plan if the student is not showing initiative and effort in the remediation process. - iv.
-Student may be required to make appointment with a math tutor. - c.
+Students may be required to make an appointment with a math tutor. - c.
 If a student's score is at a very low level (60% or below) on a quiz, the student is responsible to contact a lab instructor to set up a meeting for individual directions on following the remediation process as outlined above.